kngude24/Latin102/translation2.md

 6. Identify felle.
 Why does Hyginus use this case?
 Felle is in the ablative because it is apart of the participle ❌Revision: Hyginus uses this because it is to express the means of instrument.
 7. Identify the form of tinctas.
-Tinctas is in the perfect, passive, participle, accusative, plural **gender?**
+Tinctas is in the perfect, passive, participle, accusative, plural,  **gender?** feminine
 8. Identify the form of exceptum.
-Masculine, Accusative, singular **Voice, tense of the participle?**
+Masculine, Accusative, singular **Voice, tense of the participle?** perfect passive
 9. William Faulkner’s novel As I lay dying takes its title from an English translation of a single word in Odyssey 11.424.
 In Greek, where participles function very differently from English but similarly to Latin, that word is a present active participle.
 Suggest one or more possible translations of Faulkner’s title into Latin.
  Moriens